CrayLabs/SmartSim/doc/model.rst

 When initializing a ``Model``, users provide executable simulation code to the Models run settings as well as execution instructions with regard to the workload manager (e.g. Slurm) and available compute resources.
-Users can specify and assign values to parameters used within the simulation via the `params` initialization argument.
-Parameters supplied in the `params` argument can either be written into supplied configuration files or be assigned within configuration files for use within the simulation at runtime.
-This functionality is supported by the ``Model.attach_generator_files()`` helper function users have access to once creating a Model instance.
+Model parameters can be supplied directly during instantiation.
+The :ref:`Experiment API<experiment_api>` supports passing
+parameters up front.
+The passed in parameters may be written to a file and stored in the Models execution path.
+Files may also be attached to the Model for use within the simulation.
+Dynamically configuring and loading files at runtime is enabled by the :ref:`Model API<model_api.attach_generator_files>`.

 SmartSim supports **two** strategies for deploying Models: